Community Redevelopment Agency

 3. Appendix 2

-Binghampton Community TIFOn Monday, July 10, 2017, an application was filed to create a TIF district in Binghampton.
+Binghampton Community TIFOn July 10, 2017, Binghampton Development Corporation filed an application to create a TIF district for Binghampton.
 View that application here.

-Applications for the Uptown Single Family Rehab Program (Application Deadline : March 30, 2018)
+Applications for the Uptown Single Family Rehab Program (Application Period Closed - Next Round to be Announced Fall 2018)

 SFRP Application for Uptown 2018

 Please e-mail application to Tanja Mitchell or mail to our offices.

 Uptown TIF Community Advisory Committee1/25/2018: Click here to download information on the Uptown Community Advisory Committee.